1. Teaching Assignments During the Academic Year

 Each faculty member is required to schedule at least three office hours per week and should otherwise be accessible for conferences with students by appointment.
 A schedule of each faculty member's regular office hours should be posted for the convenience of students and a copy made available to the department chairperson.

-at the times established for them in the regular or special final examination schedules.
+or blended course is due at the time established in the final examination schedule.

 Amended by Faculty Senate Bill 12-A-21 April 4, 2012, Reviewed by President April 23, 2012, Posted for 15 Day Review April 2012